-Tips for Writing Sentences (and Stories!) with Your Spelling WordsJanuary 24th, 2017
+Tips for Writing Sentences (and Stories!) with Your Spelling WordsOctober 20th, 2021

-Most teachers assign spelling words homework at some point.
+Many teachers assign homework with their list of weekly spelling words.
 The assignment may be to use their spelling words in sentences or to write a story using their spelling words.
 Both of these assignments can be daunting for a lot of kids.
 So, what can you do to make these assignments easier?

 Writing Sentences with Your Spelling Words

-Then, give some leading questions to start generating sentences using the words.
-Suggestions as to where, when, how, why, or what regarding the word always sparked a response.
-Sometimes my kids were able to tie one sentence into another using several of the words.
+Then, create some leading questions to help your kids start generating sentences using the words on their list.
+Ask them where, when, how, why, or what regarding the word always sparks a response.
+Sometimes kids are able to tie one sentence into another using several of the words.